Osteoarthritis

 A physiotherapist can help you identify aggravating factors, improve joint support, and build a plan that suits your lifestyle, work, and exercise goals.

-- book an assessment if pain or stiffness is limiting your daily activity
+- Book an assessment if pain or stiffness limits daily activity.

-- keep moving, but reduce activities that cause a major flare
+- Keep moving, but reduce activities that trigger a major flare.

 Book your appointment – 24/7